in which the 7 is her individual identification number, the i. is her place as eldest child, and the superscript 2 marks her as the second generation.

 Great efforts have been made to document a primary or reliable secondary source for all the information given in this website.
 For the first three generations and most of the fourth, clicking on a number in brackets will move you to the correct note on the Citations page.
 Alternatively you can view all the citations at once, at least for the first four generations, which is the best way to see full citations rather than shortened forms.
 The first time a source is mentioned, its full citation will be given.
 After that, it will be a short form.
 If you want to see all the citations all at once, click on Citations.

 A few of the individual family pages in the Collateral lines will have their own separate citation pages that work the same way as do those for the earlier generations of Paxson pages, described above.
-However, most of them will have their notes and sources at the bottom of their pages.
+However, most of them will have their notes and sources at the bottom of their pages, or simply in brackets.
+This remains a work in progress.

 Not only do the more recent generations not yet have their citations put into a polished form, they also include a great deal of third-source information that I have not yet checked myself.
 My intention in including things from the web or from volunteers who kindly offer me their findings, that I have not researched myself, is to spark an increased conversation that may ferret out new nuggets of data.
 I have tried to provide sources so that viewers may evaluate it for themselves.
 My apologies for this; some day I hope to get everything checked.
 Meanwhile, caveat emptor.